niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Minutes of Meeting (Weekly Standup).md

 2. The next step would be to finalize the integration of modules, and then take care of any bugs that may appear as a result of integration.
 We will also add some final touches to the GUI (Graphical User Interface).
 Apart from this, we'll star working on the final integration of class diagram of the game.

-3. Some design pattern implementations are not completely imtegrated, so we are going to discuss that, and make sure everything makes sense in our code.
+3. Some design pattern implementations are not completely imtegrated, so we are going to discuss that, and make sure everything works fine.

 ## Week #8:
 Questions: